5 Fall Apple Desserts and Wine Pairings

 The best wine pairing for this apple treat is an oaked Chardonnay.
 An oaked Chardonnay has been aged in an oak barrel and because of that aging it gives it a vanilla and buttery flavor.
 That butter-like flavor will go perfectly with the pastry dough outside, and then the vanilla and fruit flavors will pair nicely with the filling.

-Bright Cellar Meet Cute Oaked Chardonnay is the perfect pairing for apple dumblings!
-The buttery wine has flavor notes of lemon curd, coconut, mango, and pineapple.
+Bright Cellars Chêne Crémeux Chardonnay is the perfect pairing for apple dumblings!
+The buttery wine has ripe flavor notes of pineapple, peach, and melon.

 #4 Apple Pie